Why should I allow my child to attend ECOS Institute?

 If my child has a food allergy, who should I inform?

 ECOS Institute does not serve food containing nuts.
-Parents of students with restrictive food allergies (i.e. gluten, dairy, etc.) should contact the ECOS office directly at least two weeks prior to attendance, so that we can make preparations to accommodate their special diet.
+Parents of students with restrictive food allergies (i.e. gluten, dairy, etc.) should submit a special diet request online at www.ecosinstitute.com/special-diet at least two weeks prior to attendance.

 Staff & Facilities